junfanz1/junfanz1.github.io/_posts/2021-04-11-Kaggle-Course-Notes.md

 The MI between 2 quantities is a measure of the extent to which knowledge of one quantity reduces uncertainty about the other.

-MI $\in [0, \infty)$, it's logarithmic quantity, so it increases slowly, and can capture any kind of association, can understand relative potential of a feature as a predictor of the target.
+MI $$\in \left( 0, \infty \right)$$ , it's logarithmic quantity, so it increases slowly, and can capture any kind of association, can understand relative potential of a feature as a predictor of the target.

 A feature may be informative when interacting with other features, but not so informative alone.
 MI can't detect interactions between features, it's a __univariate__ metric.